wizetek/qvm/README.md

 qvm <configfile> [-qemuopt1 -qemuopt2 ...]
 ```

-Requires a configuration file as an argument and optionally takes multiple options to pass directly to `qemu`.
+Requires a configuration file as an argument and can take multiple [options](https://man.archlinux.org/man/qemu.1) to pass directly to `qemu`.

 <br>